osmankuzucu/claymore-phoenixminer-web-stats/README.md

    * Power usage - Usage in W/h (ex.
 1200)
    * Power cost - Cost of power in USD per KW/h (ex.
 0.105)
    * Pool Fee - Current pool fee in percent (ex.
 0.9)

+## How Can I Help?

+If you find this little page useful, please consider buying me a drink, or at least donating a little bit of crypto so I can buy my own drink :)

+* ETH: `0x43883860168A1F3B53920EA5497Be99FEcdFD99E`
+* ETC: `0x373a58Ac1ebfbB9C2Df26D42014c65A40F9A135B`
+* DASH: `XsFW3Tqmfu1V74obQXib1efXCa9MR8Cy69`
+* LTC: `LWQre6uUo9awERFokn2mVLbvto5Lw1SdWp`

 ## Screenshot